doles22/danoles.info/README.md

 # Dan Oles
-Building this site to learn more about how to code and to help with my resume!
+Building this site to learn more about how to code!

 Index.html